 Your walls may be affecting your signal

-Wi-Fi signals are capable of passing through walls and other obstacles relatively easily – in theory.
+Wi-Fi signals can pass through walls and other obstacles relatively easily – in theory.
 But in reality, some walls, like concrete (think: dorms), are thicker and may cause the slowing down or blocking of signals.
 Basic building materials like drywall, plywood and glass are easily penetrable, but harder, denser materials, such as brick, metal, tinted glass, or stone, may cause problems.
-If your building’s walls are made up of these materials, which can be common in older buildings, your wireless speed and range may be compromised.
+If your building’s walls are made up of these materials, common in older buildings, your wireless speed and range may be compromised.
 Metals absorb Wi-Fi signals.

 Near an elevator?
 Elevators also block Wi-Fi to a great extent.